 There will be two long cases.
-For each case, you will submit one-page report that includes your answers to suggested questions in the previous class (i.e., Dec.
-10th & Dec.
-28th) of case discussion dates.
-Please write your answers to all of the suggested questions and write them in complete sentences and paragraphs (no bullet points).
-You can add an appendix to include references, tables, and/or figures.
-You should submit a hard.copy.to.the.instructor/TA before the class begins.
+For each case, you will submit one-page report that includes your answers to suggested questions in the previous class (i.e., Sept.
+19th & Oct.
+20th) of case discussion dates (Sept.
+22nd & Oct.
+24th).
+Please write your answers to all of the suggested questions and write them in complete sentences and paragraphs (NO bullet points).
+You can add references or other additional information you found to support your answers.
+You can add a reference list and an appendix to include tables or figures.
+You should submit a hard copy (1 page, excluding a reference list/appendix) to the instructor/TA before the class begins.
 Late submission is not accepted.